Requirements

 HIST 305-America’s First Global Age

-HIST 317-Pain & Suffering: US History
+HIST 317-Pain & Suffering: U.S. History

 HIST 319-Joan of Arc & Medieval Warfare